Types of Riding Lawn Mowers

 Gas Riding Lawn Mower

-The most affordable option, gas-powered riding lawn mowers offer long-lasting reliability but they do require regular maintenance.
-Changing the oil, replacing spark plugs and swapping the battery, much like a car, has it’s advantages and disadvantages.
+The most affordable option, gas-powered riding lawn mowers offer long-lasting reliability, but they require regular maintenance.
+Typical maintenance includes changing the oil, replacing spark plugs and swapping the battery, much like maintenance for a car.

 There’s no waiting for batteries to charge to mow your lawn.
-If you have gas, you can mow all day.
-Replacing lithium batteries can get expensive but fuel and occasional oil changes are more affordable.
+If you have enough gas, you can mow all day.
+You can also avoid the cost of replacing the batteries as they lose capacity.

 Properly fueling your riding mower is important.
 Follow the manufacturer's requirements and read Fueling Power Equipment for tips on keeping your machine running properly.